Symmetric (2,3,5) distributions, an interesting ODE of 7th order and Plebanski metric: Cartan quartic for the distribution with

 i.e. $f''=-\frac{1}{\Theta^{(4)}}$, $f^{(3)}=-\frac{\Theta^{(5)}}{{\Theta^{(4)}}^3}$, $f^{(4)}=\frac{\Theta^{(6)}}{{\Theta^{(4)}}^4}-3\frac{{\Theta^{(5)}}^2}{{\Theta^{(4)}}^5}$, etc. Inserting these derivatives of $f$ into the definition of $a_5$ we get

 Thus if the equation $a_5=0$ for $f$ is satisfied, i.e. if (\ref{a5}) holds, then the function $\Theta=\Theta(x_5)$ satisfies the $8^{th}$ order ODE from the proposition, as claimed. \end{proof}

-Magically, the equation (\ref{a5}), when transformed via (\ref{fthe}) into the $8^{th}$ order ODE from Proposition \ref{pt} and then, when reduced by one order via $y=\Theta'$, becomes the $7^{th}$ order ODE considered by Dunajski and Sokolov.
+Magically, the equation (\ref{a5}), when transformed via (\ref{fthe}) into the $8^{th}$ order ODE from Proposition \ref{pt} and then reduced by one order via $y=\Theta'$, becomes the $7^{th}$ order ODE of Noth.
 The magic is in a peculiar form of the transformation (\ref{fthe}) relating $f$ and $\Theta$.
 The geometric reason for this transformation is explained in the next section.